 Cesium is very similar to potassium, a kind of salt that is essential for life.
-Due to the lower concentrations of salts in water environment, compared to marine species, freshwater species tend to keep salts (such as sodium and potassium) once taken into their bodies, so the cesium is also hardly expeled from the body.
+Freshwater has a much lower salinity than seawater, so freshwater species tend to keep salts (such as sodium and potassium) once absorbed into their bodies, so the cesium is also hardly excreted from the body.

-Since cultured IWANA (char) and YAMAME (land-locked cherry salmon) are raised on a controlled diet with adequate salts, no case has exceeded the JML.
+Since cultured IWANA (char) and YAMAME (land-locked cherry salmon) are raised on a controlled diet with adequate salts, no case has exceeded the JMLs.